freebsd/core.10-public-docs/CoC/llvm-based.md

 ## Questions?

-If you have questions, please feel free to contact the LLVM Foundation Code of Conduct Advisory Committee by emailing conduct@llvm.org.
+If you have questions, please feel free to contact the FreeBSD Code of Conduct Committee by emailing conduct@freebsd.org or the FreeBSD Core team core@FreeBSD.org.

-(This text is based on the [Django Project](https://www.djangoproject.com/conduct/) Code of Conduct, which is in turn based on wording from the [Speak Up! project](http://speakup.io/coc.html).)
+(This text is based on the LLVM Project's [draft CoC](https://llvm.org/docs/CodeOfConduct.html), which in turn is based on the [Django Project](https://www.djangoproject.com/conduct/) Code of Conduct, which is in turn based on wording from the [Speak Up! project](http://speakup.io/coc.html).)